BitNinja01/golf-cartographer/README.md

      Show: Illustration showing physical assembly steps - 5 booklets stacked (05 outside), folding, stapling along center
      Why: Saddle-stitch printing instructions hard to visualize - reduces printing errors and wasted paper -->

-#### Optional: Prepare Glyph Library (Before Stage 4)
+#### Optional: Prepare Glyph Library
 ```
 Extensions > Golf Cartographer > 0.
 Prepare Glyph Library
 ```

 The glyph library tool prepares custom fonts for use in hole labels.
-Run this **before Stage 4** if Claude wants to use fonts other than the default system fonts.
+Run this **before Stage 4** if you want to use fonts other than the packaged [JetBrains Mono](https://www.jetbrains.com/lp/mono/) font.

-**When to use**:
-- Before running Stage 4 (Add Hole Label)
-- When Claude wants custom fonts for hole numbers, par text, or tee yardages
-- Only needs to be run once per font family
+Use this before you run Add Hole Label.
+Only needs to be run once per font family.

 **How to use**:
-1. Run the tool from Extensions menu
+1. Run the tool from Extensions menu in a blank document
 2. Enter the font family name (e.g., "Arial", "Times New Roman")
+	1. If want to see the available ones, switch to the "Show Fonts" tab and hit "Apply".
+You can then copy the name of the font you want, and use it on the first tab of this tool.
 3. Select the font style (Regular, Bold, Italic, Bold Italic)
 4. Click Apply

 The tool creates glyph paths that Stage 4 can reference.
-If Claude doesn't run this tool, Stage 4 will use default system fonts which work fine for most yardage books.
+The Add Hole Label tool will use default system fonts if no valid glyph library is entered, which will work fine for most yardage books.

-**Tip**: To see all available fonts on the system, switch to the "Show Fonts" tab and click Apply.
-This lists every font Claude can use with the glyph library.

 ---